 While the boys have been rescued from the island and the evils it brought out in them, they are now on board a military ship, in the middle of a war, the Adults on the ship they are now on is going to be chasing down their enemies with intent to kill much like the Boys were doing to Ralph just moments before.
 But this time there will be no one to save the Adults from their evil.

 The book ends with an image of a cruiser in the distance.
 The cruiser is a weapon, designed to kill things, much like a spear.
 It represents the fact that, while Ralph's law-based government is how he sees Britain and such (or saw), that cruiser is going to hunt and kill whoever it's at war with, just like Jack and his tribe were hunting Ralph.

-I always saw the naval officer's appearence as a stunning turnabout from the air of the novel up till that point.
-As soon as civilization returns in the form of an adult we see them stop being the ruthless savages that they seem to be and instead we finally see what they really are: iresponsible little boys in need of a firm guiding hand.
+I always saw the naval officer's appearance as a stunning turnabout from the air of the novel up till that point.
+As soon as civilization returns in the form of an adult we see them stop being the ruthless savages that they seem to be and instead we finally see what they really are: irresponsible little boys in need of a firm guiding hand.

 William Golding may have done it in purpose to show how fast the society children have built falls before true authority.

-Maybe I'm getting confused with the Film of the Book, but they did set fire to the island to drive Jack out of the forest.
-As such, that was one hell of a signal fire - maybe the naval officer thought it was a sinking ship/crashed plane and went to investigate - ironically, the fire meant to kill Jack ends up saving him.
+Maybe I'm getting confused with the Film of the Book, but they did set fire to the island to drive Ralph out of the forest.
+As such, that was one hell of a signal fire - maybe the naval officer thought it was a sinking ship/crashed plane and went to investigate - ironically, the fire meant to kill Ralph ends up saving him.